s-shemmee/Python-101/Projects/Happy-Hour/README.md

           "Oummy"]
 ```

-*These are lists of bars and people.
+*These are lists of places and people.
 They are going to be pulled into...*

-## 3. Pick a random bar and a random person
+## 3. Pick a random place and a random person

 ```py
 random_place = random.choice(Places)
 random_person_one = random.choice(people)
 ```

-*This is where our script picks a random bar and a random person.*
+*This is where our script picks a random place and a random person.*

 ## 4. Print out the results